-Here's my guide for how to spend one week in bucolic Vermont.
-This 200 mile Vermont road trip takes you from southern Vermont to northern Vermont.
-You'll drive through the Green Mountains and weave through charming hamlets.
+Here’s my guide spending 7 days in bucolic Vermont.
+This 200 mile Vermont road trip itinerary takes you from southern Vermont to northern Vermont.
+You’ll drive through the Green Mountains and weave through charming hamlets.

-This Vermont road trip takes you from Brattleboro in southern Vermont to Stowe in northern Vermont.
-Distances between destinations are relatively short, so you won't feel rushed.
+This one week in Vermont road trip itinerary takes you from Brattleboro in southern Vermont to Stowe in northern Vermont.
+Distances between destinations are relatively short, so you won’t feel rushed.

 Day 1: Brattleboro

-Start your road trip in the gorgeous town of Brattleboro in southern Vermont.
-It's New England's most supportive art centric enclave.
-Artists settled in Brattleboro to escape the high rents of New England's major cities, while still remaining close.
+Start your 7 day Vermont road trip in the gorgeous town of Brattleboro in southern Vermont.
+It’s New England’s most supportive art centric enclave.
+Artists settled in Brattleboro to escape the high rents of New England’s major cities, while still remaining close.

 Brattleboro also has a performing arts scene focused on classical music.
 The marquis venue is the Marlboro Music School.
 Brattleboro hosts the New England Bach Festival, a winter Chamber Music Series, and the Vermont Renaissance Festival (in nearby Vernon).
 Or you can catch a movie at the Art Deco Latchis Theatre.